Credit-Smartchain/Credit-Classic-Core/README.md

 * Staking and creating blocks for the Credit network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users
-* +ACI-Prune+ACI- mode, which minimizes disk usage
+* "Prune" mode, which minimizes disk usage
 * Regtest mode, which enables developers to very quickly build their own private Credit network for Dapp testing
 * Testnet mode, using the public Credit Rasputin, with faucet available
 * Compatibility with the Bitcoin Core set of RPC commands and APIs